netscaler/netscaler-k8s-ingress-controller/docs/how-to/pbr.md

 #### Following configuration is added to the ADC by Citrix Node Controller:

-  1. A Netprofile is added, with srcIP set to the SNIP added by Citrix Node Controller to create the VXLAN tunnel Network between the ADC and the kubernetes Nodes.
+  1. A Netprofile is added, with srcIP set to the SNIP added by Citrix Node Controller while creating the VXLAN tunnel Network between the ADC and the kubernetes Nodes.

    ![image](https://user-images.githubusercontent.com/46886297/117264605-03030880-ae71-11eb-81a1-827e58778b2e.png)